Attaching a PDF File to a Form

 You’ve already installed and activated the Contact Form 7 and PDF Forms Filler for CF7 plugins.
 You also have a PDF file with a form which you are going to attach to your CF7 form.

-To attach a file, open a CF7 form for editing, access the Form tab find and click the PDF Form button.
+To attach a file, open the CF7 form for editing and click on the PDF Forms Filler tab.

 Once your PDF is attached, you will see it in the list of attached files.
 There are two buttons near each file.
 Clicking the Options button will open a list of options for the file.
 The Delete button will detach the file.